BrighterCommand/Docs/contents/ImplementingDistributedTaskQueue.md

 # Configuration

 So how do we route messages from the channel to the handler?
-The answer is the framework uses configuration that your provide to do that.
+The answer is the framework uses configuration that you provide to do that.
 Configuration is the subject of this documentation [here](DistributedTaskQueueConfiguration.html).